JusticeRage/Manalyze/docs/reusing-manape.rst

 On Windows
 ----------

 Linking against DLLs requires a little more work on Windows.
 First, copy Manalyze's header files in your project directory as described above.
+Also put Manalyze's DLLs somewhere in the PATH of your project (likely the folder where your executable will be generated).
+You'll need ``manape.dll``, ``manacommons.dll``, ``hash-library.dll`` and ``yara.dll``.

 Sadly, Visual Studio is *only* capable of linking against ``.lib`` files, even if the code will *in fine* be found in a DLL.
 Those files are generated when Manalyze is built but are not distributed with the program - this means that you have to checkout Manalyze's source code from GitHub and build it manually.
 Hopefully, this should be as simple as this::